ThaminduDilshan/multi-search-comparison/README.md

 * Array should be sorted.
 * Each search should be for a different element within the 1000 searches.
 * In the search list, 200 elements should not present in the original array.
 Rest 800 elements should spread roughly evenly in the original array.
-* Both the binary search and randomized search algorithms are recursive.
+* Both the binary search and randomized search algorithms should be recursive.

 ### How to Run
 Execute the command `python search_algo.py`